omundy/learn-javascript/topics/single-page-apps/single-page-apps.md

 See if you can spot an SPA in the wild.

 1. Find an example website that might be an SPA.
-1. Does the content in the page
+1. Does the content in the page...
 	1. change very quickly?
 	1. change, yet the browser doesn't show a loading bar or "refresh state"?
 1. See the next section for ways to test the site...